Jpooouks/football_prediction/README.md

 # Ultimate 25k+ Football Matches Football Project
+## Dashboard
+A looker dashboard was a part of this assignment.
+The link can be found [here](https://lookerstudio.google.com/reporting/98bcb39b-0eb3-4d2f-9cd9-755c9e4b8310)
 ## About the dataset
 This project deals with Ultimate 25k+ Football Matches Football dataset.\
 It contains: